The ghost became bright, coin-sized rounds

 Ghosts generate talk.
 Goopy gets folks talking about true holiday meanings.
 Few celebrations are times of solemn abstinence.
 Children construct merriment from Goopy's pranks and want him to stay.

-Are ghost sightings common?
-Things, like gold suddenly jumping out of its pot, are not everyday events.
-The unusual may strengthen beliefs in the power of the supernatural over science.
+Are Ghost Sounds common?
+Jingling gold, suddenly jumping out of its pot, is not an everyday noise.
+Unusual sensations may strengthen belief in powers of the supernatural over science.

-Much about these nebulous images is unknown.
-Study leads to healthy understandings.
+Much about nebulous images is unknown.
+Study may lead to healthy understandings.
 As with presents under the Christmas tree, sometimes Goopy gives and sometimes he takes.
-Questions remain.
+Questions are likely to remain.

 Can ghosts appear and disappear?
 Are their mysteries like the comings and goings of ethereal trains and cars?
 Goopy creates some agreement about how he formed and why he comes and goes.

 People usually find signs of a ghost after the fact.
-Things move overnight or while folks are away.
-Goopy moves decorations, while children are supposed to be sleeping.
+Things relocate overnight or while folks are away.
+Goopy redecorates homes, while children are supposed to be sleeping.
 Holiday spirits awaken people to changes.

 Visions may have unexplained powers.
 How does Goopy pass through pumpkin walls or fit within this goop-filled fruit?
 Each unexplainable suggestion of power gives cause for new debate.

-Ghost sightings may alter the emotions and beliefs of those seeing them.
-Familiar appearances may bear information, news, warnings or ideas.
+Ghost sightings may alter emotions and beliefs.
+Familiar appearances may bear information, news, warnings or ideas to those seeing them.
 Readers quickly learn Goopy is a pumpkin ghost with subtle messages.

 Pranks may be from kids.
 These should be distinguished from incorporeal actions.
 Phantom acts have a surreal touch.
 The Goopy Ghost at St. Patrick's Day turns goop into “gold”.

 Can ghosts be animals?
 Was the barking dog in The Goopy Ghost at Christmas real?
 Why did it bark?
 Did it cower and leave?
-What would a cat do?
+How would a cat behave?
 What makes bells jingle?

 Animal spirits may continue natural habits and trained duties.
 They may perpetuate lifetime bonds.
 They may hang around to connect and help new residents, pets and guests.
 Pets may be the first to recognize this truth.